epsilon003/split-flap/PRIVACY_POLICY.md

   through your own WakaTime account.
 - **Steam Web API** — receives an API key and Steam ID generated and controlled by you through your own Steam account.
+- **CoinGecko Public API** — receives the coin list and currency you configure; no authentication is required.
+- **Nager.Date Public API** — receives the current date and the country code you select, to check for a matching public holiday; no authentication is required.
 - **Google Search** — receives search queries you submit while using Search Mode.